-The reasons for choosing private health insurance can be varied, however there are a few common trends that are motivating people to take out private health insurance, even when they have access to a public health system.
+The reasons for choosing Hospital Cover can be varied, however there are a few common trends that are motivating people to take out cover, even when they have access to a good public health system.

-Here are a few of the most common reasons:
+Here we outline some of the most common reasons.

 When you’re in the public health system you’ll be added to a waiting list with other patients, who each require similar surgery or treatment.
 This list will be triaged in order of urgency, meaning you could be waiting in pain for months or even years.

 Avoid long public hospital waits, by choosing your own doctor and timing of treatment.

 One of the most significant motivators to take out hospital cover is to have greater control and flexibility when you need to go to hospital.

 You’re able to choose your specialist, as well as where and when you’ll be treated.